A kinetic derivation of spatial distributed models for tumor-immune system interactions: Description of the kinetic transport equations

 where $\bv'$ represents the pre-tumbling velocity contributing to the gain term of $\mathcal{L}[f_i]$, while $\bv''$ denotes the post-tumbling velocity involved in the loss term.
 The transition probability $T(\x,\bv|\bv')\ge 0$ is commonly referred to as the turning kernel.
 It quantifies the probability that a cell at $\x$ with velocity $\bv'$ will exhibit velocity $\bv$ following a reorientation.
 As a probability measure over $\bV$, it satisfies the normalization condition:

 Various expressions for the transition probability $T(\x,\bv|\bv')$ have been proposed and studied in the literature \cite{ciarletta2016diffusion,othmer2000diffusion,painter2018random}.
 For instance, when modeling the space of directions as a sphere of constant radius, i.e., $\bV=s\mathbb{S}^{n-1}$, we can assume that each cell has an equal probability of moving in any direction while traveling at a constant speed $s$.
-This leads to the simplest turning kernel $T(\x,\bv|\bv'):= 1/|\bV|$ which characterizes the so-called Pearson walk \cite{ciarletta2016diffusion}.
+This leads to the simplest turning kernel $T(\x,\bv|\bv'):= 1/|\bV|$ which characterizes the so-called {\it Pearson walk} \cite{ciarletta2016diffusion}.
 In many biological contexts, particularly regarding tumor cell migration, a more natural approach involves making turning decisions based on the cell's environment \cite{loy2020kinetic,conte2022multi,conte2023non}.
 For example, glioma cells diffuse through the brain by utilizing white matter tracts as highways for their movement \cite{ware2003molecular,giese1996migration,engwer2015glioma,conte2020glioma}.
-This type of cell migration behavior is known as the contact guidance phenomenon \cite{han2016oriented}.
-In such cases, the turning kernel incorporates information about the underlying anisotropy of the environment through a directional distribution function.
-Precisely, let $\theta\in\mathbb{S}^{n-1}$ represent the direction of the cell's velocity, the turning kernel can be defined as $T(\x,\theta|\theta'):=q(\x,\theta)\ge 0$ with the normalization condition ${\int_{\mathbb{S}^{n-1}}q(\x,\theta)\,d\theta=1}$.
-In this context, for each location $\x$, $q(\x,\theta)$ represents the distribution of the direction $\theta$ of the fibers that constitute the extracellular matrix.
-Negligible inertia is assumed, meaning that the turning operator is independent of the previous velocity \cite{painter2013mathematical,hillen2006m5,hillen2013transport}.
-Moreover, $q(\x,\theta)$ is symmetric with respect to $\theta$, meaning that $q(\x,\theta)$=$q(\x,-\theta)$ for $\theta\in\mathbb{S}^{n-1}$, as fibers do not exhibit natural polarization.
-For the purposes of this study, consistent with the approaches taken in \cite{chauviere2007amodeling}, we adopt the assumption that cells have no memory of their previous velocity prior to reorientation, leading to ${T(\x,\bv|\bv') = T(\x,\bv)}$.
+This type of cell migration behavior is known as the {\it contact guidance} phenomenon \cite{han2016oriented}.
+In such cases, the turning kernel incorporates information about the underlying anisotropy of the tissue through a directional distribution function.
+Precisely, let denote by $\theta\in\mathbb{S}^{n-1}$ the direction of the velocity, the turning kernel can be defined as $T(\x,\theta|\theta'):=q(\x,\theta)\ge 0$ with the normalization condition ${\int_{\mathbb{S}^{n-1}}q(\x,\theta)\,d\theta=1}$.
+In this context, at each location $\x$, $q(\x,\theta)$ represents the distribution of the direction $\theta$ of the fibers that constitute the extracellular matrix.
+Moreover, $q(\x,\theta)$ is assumed to be symmetric with respect to $\theta$, meaning that $q(\x,\theta)$=$q(\x,-\theta)$ for $\theta\in\mathbb{S}^{n-1}$, as fibers do not exhibit natural polarization.
+For the purposes of this study, consistent with the approaches taken in \cite{chauviere2007amodeling,painter2013mathematical,hillen2006m5,hillen2013transport}, we adopt the assumption that cells have no memory of their previous velocity prior to reorientation, leading to ${T(\x,\bv|\bv') = T(\x,\bv)}$.
 Additionally, we assume that the turning frequency is independent of the microscopic velocity, i.e., $\lambda=\lambda(\x)$.
 Let $p_i(t,\x,u)$ denote the density of cells in the $i$-th population with activity state $u$, defined as

 From equation \eqref{macro_dens}, we have

 Consequently, the turning operator can be rewritten as

 where we utilize the property in equation \eqref{T_prop}.
 Notably, we observe that $f_i(t,\x,\bv,u)=T(\x,\bv)p_i(t,\x,u)$ nullifies the operator.
 Additionally, it holds that